Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

 \subsection{Acknowledgements}

 The authors are grateful to Davide Gaiotto and Andy Neitzke for explanations about the Ooguri-Vafa metric, and to Daniel Pomerleano for discussions about SYZ mirror symmetry.
-B.G. would also like to thank Ben Wormleighton for many helpful discussions about preprojective algebras.
-M.M. would like to thank the hospitality of Kavli IPMU during the final stages of this paper.
+B.G. would also like to thank Ben Wormleighton for many helpful discussions about preprojective algebras and Denis Auroux for advice about K\"ahler geometry.
+M.M. would like to thank the hospitality of Kavli IPMU.

 B.G. was supported by an NSF Graduate Research Fellowship and by the Berkeley RTG on Number Theory and Arithmetic Geometry (DMS-1646385).
 B.W. was supported by NSERC under a Discovery Grant.